 Viola doesn’t know what to say.
 She looks around the room and spots a bulky item in the corner she’s never seen before.

 “Is that it?” she asks.

 They walk together and stand in front of the mirror wrapped in wool blankets and layers of shiny silver tape.
-Neither of them speak for a long time, Elowen lost in memory and Viola thinking of the grandmother and aunt she didn’t know existed until today.
+Neither of them speaks for a long time, Elowen lost in memory, and Viola thinking of the grandmother and aunt she didn’t know existed until today.

 “Would you like to see it?”
 Elowen asks.

 “What if the man has returned because I changed?
 What if he tries to get me?”

 “We fight,” her father says from the doorway.